 - 1. Understand the basics of testing, test planning &design and test team organization. - 2.
-Differentiate the various types of tests in the life cycle of the software product. - 3.
+Study the various types of test in the life cycle of the software product. - 3.
 Build design concepts for system testing and execution. - 4.
 Analyse the software quality assurance, metrics, defect prevention techniques. - 5.
-Identify the techniques for quality assurance and applying for applications.
+Learn the techniques for quality assurance and applying for applications.